spectrocloud/librarium/docs/docs-content/getting-started/aws/create-cluster-profile.md

 ## Wrap-Up

 In this tutorial, you created a cluster profile, which is a template that contains the core layers required to deploy a host cluster using Amazon Web Services (AWS).
-You added a custom manifest to your profile to deploy a custom workload.
+You added a community pack to your profile to deploy a custom workload.
 We recommend that you continue to the [Deploy a Cluster](./deploy-k8s-cluster.md) tutorial to deploy this cluster profile to a host cluster onto AWS.